-As this year’s recipient of AIA Seattle’s Emerging Professionals Travel Scholarship, Garrett Nelli Assoc.
+This year’s recipient of AIA Seattle’s Emerging Professionals Travel Scholarship, Garrett Nelli Assoc.
 AIA traveled to LA, New Orleans, rural Alabama, Haiti, Spain, and Italy to catalog how the built environment can proliferate positive societal change.
 In the Public Interest showcases six innovative architectural practices redefining the role and responsibility of the architect in order to meet the needs of a broader public.
-Join us April 26 for AIA Seattle Movie Night: Design That Heals, a documentary that features the MASS Design Group project in the exhibit.
+Related programming: The Changing Nature of Practice panel discussion, May 24.

 The AIA launched TopicA to provide homeowners, building owners, and community leaders with helpful information on the value of working with an architect.

 Whether you already have an architect in mind or are searching AIA Seattle’s Find an Architect, looking on Houzz, or calling based on a recommendation, it’s important to know what questions to ask and how your architect will benefit your specific project.
 Visit TopicA to learn more about finding and working with an architect.

 Whether your project is a small remodel or new construction — or if you are just curious about the design process — AIA architects can help.

 Wondering how to make the most of your budget?
 Curious about green design or how to plan for your family’s changing needs?
 Whether your project is a small remodel or new construction — or if you are just curious about the design process — AIA architects can help.
 Join us at these monthly Saturday morning seminars for an information-packed overview of the design and construction process including budget and schedule, tips for hiring the right team, and how you and your designer can work together to make the most of any project.

 Sunset Hill DADU by SHKS Architects, May 2018 Home of Distinction